MicahElliott/mrswlf/README.md

 - `z`/`q`/`x` — Doesn't matter much where you put them.
 Move them around to your taste, but probaply keep `q` on the left (since `u` will logjam the right).
 I guess `z` on right is slightly annoying for _undo_ but NBD.

+- `p` — This only applies to PB&J, and even for that it's optional.
+It never was good on left-index (as in Colemak), so the move is recommended (for SFBs and hand balance) but not necessary.

 ## Compelling Features